Ixcatl/fables_novasophonia/docs/catalog/traits.rst

 ---------
 | *Physical, magic*
 | *Trait value:* ``-1``
 | You are capable of sensing the shifting dynamic of Astra and Anima, and always know when you are in the presence of powerful magic or wills.
-At GM discretion, you may have a vague idea of how powerful the source is on a successful Savvy check, but cannot pinpoint the source with this alone.
+At GM discretion, you may have a vague idea of how powerful the source is on a successful Insight check, but cannot pinpoint the source with this alone.

 Manapot
 -------
 | *Physical, magic*
 | *Trait value:* ``-2``
-| When taking a Rest and regaining Anima, you may store excess Anima points up to your Savvy score in a temporary "pool".
+| When taking a Rest and regaining Anima, you may store excess Anima points up to your Insight score in a temporary "pool".
 Using 1 Stamina, you may return all of these points to your Anima pool, losing any which exceed your maximum Anima.

 Shifting Guise
 -------------